-The second Indiana Jones film is actually a prequel to the first film.
-Temple of Doom was set in 1935, the events of Raiders of the Lost Ark took place in 1936.
+The second Indiana Jones film is a prequel to the first film.
+Temple of Doom was set in 1935, and the events of Raiders of the Lost Ark took place in 1936.

-Cups, popularized by Anna Kendrick in Pitch Perfect, was partially based off of the song Will You Miss Me When I’m Gone written by The Carter Family.
+Cups, popularized by Anna Kendrick in Pitch Perfect, was partially based on the song Will You Miss Me When I’m Gone written by The Carter Family.

-Considering that the Schrödinger’s Cat experiment was done in 1935, no matter what, the cat is now dead.
+Considering that the Schrödinger’s Cat experiment was done in 1935, the cat is now dead no matter what.

 Chunosuke Matsuyama, a Japanese Seamen, sent a message in a bottle in 1784 that his ship had wrecked.
-It washed up in 1935 in Hiraturemura, the village where he was born.
+It washed up in 1935 in Hiraturemura, where he was born.

-The word ‘drone’, in reference to remote-controlled aircraft, was coined in 1935 when the (pilotless) DH.82 Queen Bee was developed and flown over RF for anti-aircraft gun training.
+The word ‘drone,’ about remote-controlled aircraft, was coined in 1935 when the (pilotless) DH.82 Queen Bee was developed and flown over RF for anti-aircraft gun training.

 Avery (later Avery Dennison) introduced self-adhesive labels.
 The original company name was ‘Kum Kleen Products.’

-Any Trivia expert can tell you that Parker Brothers’ Monopoly Game was released in 1935.
-Not as many can tell you, off the top of their heads, that the starting amount in the ‘bank’ was $15,140, but was recently upped to $20,580.
+Any Trivia expert can tell you that the Parker Brothers’ Monopoly Game was released in 1935.
+Not as many can tell you, off the top of their heads, that the starting amount in the bank was $15,140, but it was recently upped to $20,580.
 Each player starts with $1,500.

 Celebrity Airplane Death: Will Rogers and Wiley Post, in Alaska.

-Senator Huey Long of Louisiana made the longest speech on US Senate record, taking 15½ hours.
+Senator Huey Long of Louisiana made the longest speech on the US Senate record, taking 15½ hours.

-To verify whether Coca-Cola was kosher, Rabbi Tobias Geffen was provided with its formula on the condition that he did not disclose it.
+Rabbi Tobias Geffen was provided with its formula to verify whether Coca-Cola was kosher because he did not disclose it.
 The Rabbi requested that the non-kosher beef tallow be substituted with vegetable-based glycerin, which was done, and the drink was declared kosher.
 Due to the addition of high fructose corn syrup, it is no longer kosher.

 Jesse Owens set three world records and tied another in less than an hour at a Big Ten track meet in 1935.
-He was a 21-year-old Ohio State sophomore who tied the world record in the 100-yard dash, set the world record in the long jump, the 220-yard dash and the 220 low hurdles.
+He was a 21-year-old Ohio State sophomore who tied the world record in the 100-yard dash and set the world record in the long jump, the 220-yard dash, and the 220-low hurdles.